-The database is composed of three general types of records—marriage records, obituaries and gravestone inscriptions.
+The database is composed of three general types of record: marriage records, obituaries, and gravestone inscriptions.

 The marriages are derived from three sources:

-- Marriage notices from the weekly newspaper, the Greensboro Patriot from 1826-1899
+- Marriage notices from the weekly newspaper, Greensboro-Patriot from 1826-99

 - Guilford County marriage bonds, 1771-1868

-The obituaries are from the Greensboro Patriot.
-They cover the period 1826-1899.
-Both the obituaries and marriage notices from the Greensboro Patriot were compiled by Louise Amole Sharp and were published in the book Guilford County Marriage and Death Records in 1941.
+The obituaries are from the Greensboro-Patriot.
+They cover the period 1826-99.
+Both the obituaries and marriage notices from this paper were compiled by Louise Amole Sharp and published in the book Guilford County Marriage and Death Records in 1941.

-The cemetery inscriptions come from the three-volume set North Carolina Tombstone Records, by Mrs. John S. Welborn, published in 1935/36.
+The cemetery inscriptions come from the three-volume set North Carolina Tombstone Records, by John S. Welborn, published in 1935/36.
 The index only includes the Guilford County cemeteries; not all the cemeteries listed in the set.
-They cover the period from earliest Guilford in the 1700s to as late as the 1930s, but not every Guilford County cemetery from this period is included.
+They cover the early 1700s to late 1930s, but not every Guilford County cemetery from this period is included.